cloudsimplus/cloudsimplus-examples/README.md

 CloudSim Plus Examples is a Java 17 project that uses maven for build and dependency management.
 To build and run the project, you need JDK 17+ installed.

-All project dependencies are download automatically by maven (including CloudSim Plus jars).
+All project dependencies are downloaded automatically by maven (including CloudSim Plus jars).

 ## 2. Downloading the Project Sources